-Sculpteo's brass material is composed of 82% copper and 18% zinc.
-It can be rough or mirror polished.
+Sculpteo's brass material is composed of 80% copper, 15% zinc and 5% tin.
+It can be raw, mirror polished or mirror polished and plated.
 The final product is solid but susceptible to scratching and tarnishes quickly when exposed to air.
 It wears as would a brass product purchased from a mass producing jewelry store.

 Processing Times and Pricing